 Speaking of larger pockets, it’s highly convenient that the main storage space is accessible via two side zippers on the top of the pack.
 Although I pack by stuffing clothes and other goods through the top of the bag, filling the cylindrical space, it is heavenly to be able to access these items through the side pockets and not have to unpack everything to reach something on the bottom of the pack.

 I have also made great use of the top pocket that folds over to close the pack.
 I’ve been able to separate medium-sized items (socks and underwear), so they don’t get lost among bulkier items in larger compartments.
 Everything remains reachable and organized every step of the way.

 In addition to those mentioned above, the Aura AG 65 comes with an integrated rain cover for extra protection on rainy to snowy days.
 The pack itself is made of recyclable nylon and a durable water-repellent (DWR) finish.

 For extra hydration, this backpack also has an internal hydration reservoir sleeve with an exit for the tube in the center back.

 Finally, if you’d like to attach additional gear, there are several loops for an ice ax and a trekking pole attachment for storage outside the pack.

 Osprey offers a variety of high-quality outdoor gear, and the Aura AG 65 is one of those offerings.
 Choose from an XS/S or M/L design.
 The Aura 65 AG Backpack retails at $325 on Osprey.com.
 Or, you can find this pack on Backcountry.com for a slightly lower price.

 Have you used or would you use this pack?
 What is your review of the Aura 65 AG by Osprey?
 Please share your thoughts with us in the comments below.

-This article was first published on August 20, 2012, and was most recently updated by Susan Wowk on July 21, 2022.
+This article was first published on August 20, 2012, and was most recently updated on November 8, 2022.